Converting 134 Degrees Fahrenheit to Kelvin: A thorough look

 Q1: Why is the Kelvin scale important in science?

 A1: The Kelvin scale is based on absolute zero, a fundamental concept in thermodynamics.
-It provides a consistent and absolute measure of temperature, essential for many scientific calculations, particularly in thermodynamics, physics, and chemistry.
+Which means it provides a consistent and absolute measure of temperature, essential for many scientific calculations, particularly in thermodynamics, physics, and chemistry.
 Using Kelvin avoids issues that arise from the arbitrary zero points of the Celsius and Fahrenheit scales.

 Q2: Can I convert directly from Fahrenheit to Kelvin without going through Celsius?